 If your doctor did not remove enough corneal tissue, your vision would not improve much, especially if you are nearsighted.
-However, you can quickly correct this with a follow-up surgery if you are not satisfied with the results.
+However, you can quickly correct this with a follow-up surgery if you are unsatisfied with the results.

 - Permanent loss of vision

-Both these surgeries are very intricate, and there is always a risk of damage or complications that will result in permanent loss of vision.
+Both these surgeries are intricate, and there is always a risk of damage or complications resulting in permanent vision loss.
 There is also a chance that your vision will become cloudy or blurred, even if you can see better than before.